-Opportunity to integrate theory with field practice.
+This course integrates theory with field practice.
 Also assists in evaluating practice performance while exploring personal and professional values and ethics.

 SWK 492 Independent Study in Social Work (3 Credits)

 Opportunities to engage in student and/or faculty-initiated special projects which explore some dimension of social work practice and/or theory.